MysticSparkleWings/OhuhuPaletteGenerator/README.md

 ## 📝 Notes 📝

+- Using the "Similar Colors" filter for the Kaala marker line may generate palettes of only 1-2 colors.
+This is because the Kaala line only consists of 150 colors, so there are fewer total "Similar Colors" to pick from.
 - The Hex Codes used by this generator may not be exact and exist purely to give a general idea of what each color looks like.
 Always test your color palettes with real marker swatches first for best results!
 - The Hex Codes may be updated and/or changed in the future for better color accuracy
 - The code for this project has been heavily Frankensteined from existing color palette generator projects and therefore is probably not as elegant as it could be.